OUR STORY

 About KaytLynn

-I am currently starting my senior year of college at the University of Nebraska-Lincoln, where I’m majoring in Animal Science with a minor in Engler Entrepreneurship and Agricultural Communications.
-Throughout my time at UNL I have worked for Leggett’s You Gotta Believe Livestock Camps in various staff positions, but I currently work as a YGB counselor when time allows.
-I have interned for the Aksarben Stock Show, Willoughby Livestock Sales, and currently work as a student worker for the Institute of Agricultural and Natural Resources.
+I am currently attending Oklahoma State University for my Master’s in Agricultural Communications.
+I received my bachelor’s degree at the University of Nebraska-Lincoln, in Animal Science with minors in Engler Entrepreneurship and Agricultural Communications.
+Throughout the last several years, I have worked for Leggett’s You Gotta Believe Livestock Camps in various staff positions, but I currently work as a YGB counselor when time allows.
+I have interned for the Aksarben Stock Show, Willoughby Livestock Sales, and Nebraska State Fair.
+I have also spent time working for the Institute of Agriculture and Natural Resources and the Engler Program in communications positions.

 Hobbies